 Some of the factors that can affect Psychological well-being are…

-- Early responsibilities: When teens are entrusted with responsibilities early on in life before they are mature enough to handle it.
-Can be due to irresponsible parents or sickness or death in the family.
+- Early responsibilities: When teens are entrusted with responsibilities early on in life before they are matured to handle it.
+Can be due to irresponsible parents or sickness that befell etc…

-- Families with low moral values: Teens who come from families that are outcast by law or have trouble with law, have questionable value systems or moral values.
+- Families with low moral values: Teens who come from families that are outcast by law or trouble with law.
+Have questionable value system or moral values.